True Crime in the Great Outdoors

 He started drinking and using marijuana as a child.
 He didn’t seem to go to school regularly.
 By 13 or 14, he was arrested with a friend for breaking into a car and prosecuted in juvenile court.

 Neighbor Lynette Lopes could hear Jordan and his mother, Dale Wildes, fighting inside their apartment.
 Wildes didn’t force her son into treatment.
 Instead, Lopes said, she had him banned from her apartment by housing management.
 “The mother couldn’t control him,” Lopes said.
-When Jordan was doing better, Wildes would let him back in, but she had to sneak him past management because of the ban.
+Wildes would let him back in when Jordan was doing better, but she had to sneak him past management because of the ban.

-When exactly his mother moved to Winooski, Vt., near Burlington is uncertain, and no one knew how long afterwards Jordan followed, though most people estimated he was around 16 years old.
+It is uncertain when exactly his mother moved to Winooski, Vt., near Burlington, and no one knew how long afterwards Jordan followed, though most people estimated he was around 16 years old.

 Those who lived in the ring of squat brick-and-siding apartments where the family settled remember the screaming from behind the door at Number 3.